Will mass shooting at Texas church prompt 'serious soul-searching'?

-“Words can’t describe it,” Ward said on Sunday night, pacing in front of her house a block away from the church, waiting for news from the hospital.
+“Words can’t describe it,” Ward said that Sunday night, pacing in front of her house a block away from the church, waiting for news from the hospital.
 “I feel angry.
 I feel sad.
 I would never think this would happen here, in a small community.”

 “Who are we going to be tomorrow?
 We are going to be the people of Texas, the people of Sutherland Springs, the people of the First Baptist Church,” said Stephen A. Curry, pastor of La Vernia United Methodist Church, during the vigil.
 “We are going to show compassion where compassion needs to be shown.”

-After the vigil, Katie Metcalf, a stay-at-home mom who lives a mile away on the Sutherland Springs-La Vernia border, stared silently across the road toward the small blue-and-white sign of the First Baptist Church.
+After the vigil, Katie Metcalf, a stay-at-home mom who lives a mile away on the Sutherland Springs–La Vernia border, stared silently across the road toward the small blue and white sign of the First Baptist Church.

 “We pass this church every day, every other day,” she said.
 “These families, through this pain they’re just going to grow in ways that they probably never knew. . . .
 And this community will too.”